Glen Helzer: Murders

-To finance his plans, Helzer developed a scheme to extort money from Ivan and Annette Stineman, an elderly couple in Concord, California, who had been Helzer's clients when he was employed as a stockbroker.
+To finance his plans, Helzer developed a scheme to extort money from Ivan and Annette Stineman, an elderly couple in Concord who had been Helzer's clients when he was employed as a stockbroker.
 On July 30, 2000, the Helzer brothers and Godman kidnapped the Stinemans and forced them to write checks for $100,000 before murdering them.

-The trio then murdered Glen Helzer's girlfriend, Selina Bishop, on August 2 in order to prevent her from potentially providing information that could lead to his arrest.
-To extort the Stinemans' money, Helzer convinced Bishop (who knew him as Jordan), to open bank accounts in her name for Helzer's use; he told her that he was inheriting a large sum of money, which he needed to hide from his ex-wife.

-Helzer and Godman then went to Bishop's apartment, where Bishop's mother, Jennifer Villarin, was staying; Helzer had decided to eliminate Villarin because she had seen him, and he feared she could identify him.
-He murdered Villarin and her friend, James Gamble (who was at the apartment that night), using a gun registered to Justin Helzer.
+Three days later, the trio murdered Helzer's girlfriend, Selina Bishop (who knew him as Jordan), in order to prevent her from potentially providing information that could lead to his arrest.
+To extort the Stinemans' money, Helzer convinced Bishop to open bank accounts in her name for his use; he told her that he was inheriting a large sum of money, which he needed to hide from his ex-wife.
+Helzer and Godman then went to Bishop's apartment, where her mother, Jennifer Villarin, was staying; Helzer decided to eliminate Villarin out of fear she could identify him.
+He murdered Villarin and her friend, James Gamble (who was incidentally at the apartment that night), using a gun registered to Justin.

 Arrest and trial

-The five murders were connected when police recovered duffel bags from the Sacramento River Delta, which contained the dismembered remains of Bishop and the Stinemans.
-Investigators searched the Stineman residence and found a note by Ivan Stineman mentioning Taylor Helzer.
+The five murders were connected when police recovered duffel bags from the Sacramento River Delta containing the dismembered remains of Bishop and the Stinemans.
+Investigators searched the Stineman residence and found a note by Ivan mentioning one Taylor Helzer.
 Friends of Bishop were shown a photo of Helzer, whom they identified as Jordan.
-A Department of Motor Vehicles check revealed that he owned a 1998 Saturn sedan and Justin owned a white 1995 Nissan pickup, which matched descriptions of vehicles believed to be connected to the murders.
-Investigators also found that Justin had recently purchased a 9-millimeter Beretta, the same gun used to kill Villarin and Gamble.
+A check with the California Department of Motor Vehicles revealed that he owned a 1998 Saturn sedan and Justin owned a white 1995 Nissan pickup, which matched descriptions of vehicles believed to be connected to the murders.
+Investigators also found that Justin had recently purchased a 9mm Beretta handgun, the weapon used to kill Villarin and Gamble.
 Fingerprints belonging to Justin and Godman were found in the Stinemans' van, which had been stolen and abandoned.

-On August 7, 2000, police arrested Justin Helzer and Godman at their Concord home.
-Glen fled to a nearby house, where he threatened a woman and demanded money, a gun, and a car.
-He cut off his ponytail and then left through the back door; he was arrested shortly after that.
+On August 7, 2000, police arrested Justin and Godman at their Concord home.
+Helzer fled to a nearby house, where he threatened a woman and demanded money, a gun and a car.
+He cut off his ponytail and then left through the back door; he was arrested shortly afterward.

-Godman accepted a plea deal and agreed to testify against the Helzers; she was sentenced to twenty-five years to life in prison for the murders and twelve years and eight months for other charges related to the murders.
-Glen pleaded guilty to all charges and was sentenced to death.
-Justin pleaded not guilty by reason of insanity, with his attorneys claiming that he had a delusional disorder.
+Dawn Godman accepted a plea deal and agreed to testify against the Helzers; she was sentenced to twenty-five years to life in prison for the murders and twelve years and eight months for other charges related to the murders.
+Glen Helzer pleaded guilty to all charges and was sentenced to death.
+Justin Helzer pleaded not guilty by reason of insanity, with his attorneys claiming that he had a delusional disorder.

 Brother's incarceration and death

-Justin was found guilty and sentenced to death and incarcerated at San Quentin.
-Justin attempted suicide in 2010 by ramming pens into both his eyeballs.
+Justin was found guilty and sentenced to death; he was incarcerated at San Quentin Rehabilitation Center.
+He attempted suicide in 2010 by ramming pens into both his eyeballs.
 He survived but was left blinded and with brain damage.
-Justin committed suicide by hanging on April 14, 2013, while incarcerated at San Quentin.
+Justin committed suicide by hanging on April 14, 2013, while incarcerated.